XProfessional1130/crypto-learning/docs/README.md

 This is the central documentation hub for the Learning Crypto Platform.
 We've organized documentation into key sections to help you quickly find what you need.

+> **Note**: This documentation has been simplified and consolidated to make it more maintainable and easier to navigate.
+Many previously separate documents have been merged into more comprehensive guides.

 ## Core Documentation

 | Document | Description |